WHAT IS A VOLUNTEER VACATION?

 CAN YOU ACCOMMODATE FOOD ALLERGIES AND/OR SPECIAL REQUESTS?

-Yes, if we are notified in advance we are able to accommodate most dietary requirements.
 Please be sure to indicate your food allergies on your Medical History Form and include your dietary preferences in the comments section of the registration form.

 I’m a picky eater, can I bring my own food?